francescodestro/vitraPro/README.md

                       virus 1 - [cell/mL]
           I2:         Time profile of concentration of cells infected by virus 2 - [cell/mL]
-          B1:         Time profile of concentration of virus 1 genome bound to infected cells - [vg/mL] (total conc. in system)
+          B1:         Time profile of concentration of virus 1
+                      bound to infected cells - [vg/mL] (total conc. in system)
-          B2:         Time profile of concentration of virus 2 genome bound to infected cells - [vg/mL] (total conc. in system)
+          B2:         Time profile of concentration of virus 2
+                      bound to infected cells - [vg/mL] (total conc. in system)
-          B1_pc:      Time profile of concentration of virus 1 genome bound to infected cells - [vg/mL] (total conc. in system)
+          B1_pc:      Time profile of concentration of virus 1
+                      bound to infected cells - [vg/mL] (total conc. in system)
-          B2_pc:      Time profile of concentration of virus 2 genome bound to infected cells - [vg/mL] (total conc. in system)
+          B2_pc:      Time profile of concentration of virus 2
+                      bound to infected cells - [vg/mL] (total conc. in system)
           N1:         Time profile of concentration of virus 1 genome in nucleus of infected cells - [vg/mL] (total conc. in system)